Internet is full of round-the-world travelogues. But how do the riders manage to get the funds together you ask?

 Many parents do send money.
 They often see it as a reward for completing university and realize that this is the best chance for their kid to go out and see the world before they start working, buy a house and start a family.

 Saving money via a higher wage

-Some people earn a higher than average salary and are able to sock away more than half of their income each month by living frugally.
+Some people earn a higher than average salary, sometimes up to 3 or 4 times the national average.
+They’re able to sock away more than half of their income each month by living frugally.
 This helps when trying to get enough money together for a multi-year tour.
 Instead of having to spend 10 years saving, they were able to do it in 3 or 4.

 There are people who work as tour guides for part of the year and spend the remaining months on their bikes.
 Travelling Claus is one of them.
 According to Claus, the job is hard and the hours are long when you’re leading a group.
 He also writes; “The pay almost always sucks in this business.
 You get rich in so many other ways though and that’s why there are so many people who only want to do this.”